wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 <!---
+(Apr.
+2025) Our paper on designing new AEADs dedicated to short input lengths was accepted at TCHES2025(3)/CHES2025.

 (Aug.
-2024) Our paper on the tight security of nonce-misuse resistant MACs with KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home) was accepted at ASIACRYPT 2024.
+2024) Our paper on the tight security of nonce-misuse resistant MACs with KAIST [CRYPT LAB](https://sites.google.com/view/cryptlab/home) was accepted at *ASIACRYPT 2024*.

 (Jul.
 2024) I appreciate my co-authors for the work on efficient tweakable block ciphers accepted to ProvSec 2024.